aphecetche/scripts/multipass/teacher/README.md

 # Using multipass to create a Spack build cache

-Create a multipass vm using :
+Create a multipass virtual machine using :

 ```shell
 $ ./create-vm.sh